LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 Sessions
 ********

-Sessions allow variables to be created which are persistent from request to request within a website.
-Rather than passing data using HTML forms or URLs, visitor-specific data can be stored in Lasso variables which are automatically saved and retrieved by Lasso for each page a visitor loads.
+Sessions allow variables to be created that persist from request to request within a website.
+Rather than passing data using HTML forms or URLs, visitor-specific data can be stored in Lasso variables that are automatically saved and retrieved by Lasso for each page a visitor loads.

 Sessions can be used for a variety of purposes, including: